 In order to make kibble cheap to produce, manufacturers add fillers and additives to the food.
 Fillers include things like corn, wheat, and soy, which are not natural foods for dogs.
 Additives include artificial flavors, colors, and preservatives.

 Meat byproducts are the parts of an animal that are not considered to be “meat,” aka, not fit for human consumption.
-These parts can include (sometimes diseased or antibiotic-filled) organs, bones, spleens, blood, and other tissues.
+These parts are from questionable protein sources and can include (sometimes diseased or antibiotic-filled) organs, bones, spleens, blood, and other tissues.
 This is legal and accepted under the Association of American Feed Control Officials (AAFCO) guidelines.

 Kibble is difficult to digest.